panhans/HomeAssistant/rounded/README.md

   round: 2 # round state value if it's nummeric
   multiplier: 1 # multiply state if its nummeric
   show_last_changed: false # show last_changes instead of state
-  force_date: false # activate this if state is a date but treaten like an string
+  force_date: false # activate this if state is a date but treaten like a string
   show_unit: false # show / hide unit
   max_height: false # maximize height if needed
-  on_state: heat # define a state, except on whicht activates activation color for your card
+  on_state: heat # define a state, except 'on' which enables activation color of your card
-  active_color: #if your entity is on or the state matches the on_state this background color will be set
+  active_color: #if your entity is 'on' or the state matches the on_state this background color will be set
 ```

 ### Extra Information